jeffbass/imagezmq/docs/examples.rst

 ===============================================================

-This example illustrates how to use the library ``simplejpeg`` to make the jpg conversion faster and to achieve better overall performance.
+This example illustrates how to use the library ``simplejpeg`` to make the jpg conversion faster than what is normally achieved by OpenCV.
+Doing this will increase the overall performance.
 The example programs are:

 1. ``faster_jpg_send.py`` runs on the computer sending the images.
 2. ``faster_jpg_hub.py`` runs on the computer receiving the images.

-Using the ``simplejpeg`` library will improve speeds up to 30% depending on the frame sizes used.
+Using the ``simplejpeg`` library will improve speeds up to 30%, depending on the frame sizes used.
+This allow us to use even larger frame resolutions with imageZMQ.

 A simple example program pair is also in the test folder
 ========================================================